Agnihotri says FCC, PCI banned him “undemocratically”, will now hold press conference at hotel | Entertainment

 “The Club allows press conferences only with advanced booking.
 There is a due process, and bookings have to be done through a member of the Club,'' the club said.

+In another tweet later in the day, the PCI shared screenshots and stated, ''Mr Vivek Agnihotri's comments are misleading.
+The said agency may have spoken to our Office Secretary for a booking.
+However, the Press Club of India is not in receipt of any application for booking for a press conference on his behalf for any event on May 5, 2022.''
+Countering the director's claim that they had booked earlier through the agency without any member's recommendation, the PCI shared a second screenshot and said that the booking for an event on March 15 was cancelled by the said agency even before ''they could submit a signature'' and the money was refunded.

-In his video, Agnihotri also said the Global Kashmiri Pandit Diaspora had told him the FCC was “very keen” to host him.
+In his video on Tuesday, Agnihotri also said the Global Kashmiri Pandit Diaspora had told him the FCC was “very keen” to host him.

 ''Few days back, Global Kashmiri Pandit Diaspora informed me that the Foreign Correspondents Club in New Delhi was very keen to host me for a press conference as many foreign media wanted to talk to me about 'The Kashmir Files' and the truth of the Kashmiri Hindu genocide,'' he said.